 Most colleges use the ACT (American College Testing Program) or SAT (Scholastic Aptitude Test) for College Admissions purposes.
-Some colleges use minimum scores as a requirement for admission, while others use these scores for placement purposes.
+Some colleges use minimum scores as a requirement for admission, others use these scores for placement purposes, while some are going test optional.
 Always check the college of your choice for the appropriate admissions test.
 Many colleges are accepting either test.

 You may take the admissions tests as often as you wish.
+Students are advised to take the ACT at least twice-once in the junior year and again at the beginning of the senior year.
 Seniors are advised to take these tests early in the school year so that a test retake can be scheduled if desired.
-Students are advised to take the ACT at least twice.
-Students may pick up an ACT practice booklet at anytime in the Guidance Office or go online to www.actstudent.org.

 It is the student’s responsibility to have their ACT scores forwarded to an institution when applying to a college.
 SHDHS does not include this information on a transcript.

 Students are encouraged to register online at www.actstudent.org.
 Flyers with ACT information are available in the counselors’ reception area.

 You must insert the St. Henry District High School CEEB code #180-770 when completing your online registration form.

 Local test centers for most dates:

 Cooper High School, Union

 Highlands High School, Ft.
 Thomas